ccocz/yapl/README.md

 - [x] Nested functions
 - [ ] Lists
 - [x] Break, continue
-- [ ] Higher-order, anonymous functions, closures
+- [x] Higher-order, anonymous functions, closures

 ## Examples
 Both valid and invalid example source codes can be found in `examples/good` and `examples/bad` directories.

 ## Issues
 In the current version, indentation blocks are partially supported (needs fix on grammar layout), however curly bracket blocks are fully supported.

-## Conflicts
+This plan was documented in the initial specification.